Acme's Medium Klein Bottle

 Go to Acme's Home Page, home to plenty of one-sided Klein Bottles

-Cliff last updated this page on the first day of May in 2021 - a cloudy Saturday morning - here in Oakland
+Cliff last updated this page on the 20th day of November in 2021 - a clear Saturday afternoon - here in Oakland, where our autumnal Rudbeckia are blooming in yellow and black